Silicification steps in chert deduced

-(15) Meanwhile the solidifying swamp had got a slight tilt so that the
+(15) Meanwhile the solidifying swamp had got a slight tilt.
+The

-new colloid surface level, which has been choosen as the horizontal
+new interface level has been choosen as the horizontal

-direction in these pictures, is slightly tilted against the old
+direction in these pictures so that the old level is slightly tilted

-of dark colloid stopped.
+(16) Again, the accumulation of dark suspension stopped.
 Same as before with the lowermost stratum,

 (17) In the silica solution above, a third lining

-of white silica gel was deposited around the new cavity walls, and
+of whitish silica gel was deposited around the new cavity walls, and

 since three coated hyphae, seen in Fig.2 as cross-sections, partially

-stuck out of the wall, they, too, became covered by the third white
+stuck out, they, too, became covered by the third white

 lining.
 This is a peculiar type of coating: lower half